Kabhishek18/Kabhishek18/README.md

-## Other Common Github Profile Sections
+## Other Common GitHub Profile Sections
 👩‍💻 I'm currently working on `React native(Android, IOS), Python Django`

-👯‍♀️ I'm looking to collaborate on any relevent to my skill
+👯‍♀️ I'm looking to collaborate on any relevant to my skill

 💬 Ask me about anything of my project

-📫 How to reach me, contact me : `developer@kabhishek18.com`
+📫 How to reach me, contact me: `developer@kabhishek18.com`